7 Tips That Help Get to the Nitty-Gritty of Gratitude Journaling

 - Food (the existence of dark chocolate and coffee, the arrival of tangelo season, a dozen delicious organic eggs laid by your neighbor's pampered hens)

-- Conveniences or tools (central heating, new and efficient windshield wipers, canned beans)
+- Conveniences or tools (central heating, new and efficient windshield wipers, canned tomatoes)

 - Things that please your senses (the sound of rain on the roof, the scent of your lavender soap, the softness of your grandchild's cheek)